abhishekarya1/Hash-Define-myNotes/content/devops/docker.md

 $ docker cp TARGET_PATH CONTAINER_NAME:SOURCE_PATH
 ```

-**Volumes**: A storage space in the host filesystem which we can write to container filesystem when it runs.
+**Volumes**: A storage space in the host filesystem which we can use to store data to-and-from the container, so that it persists even after container is stopped.

 Volumes are stored in the host's filesystem in `/volumes/<volume_name>` dir in the following path:
 ```txt